arnitdo/gpguio/README.md

 Display Custom Text on SenseHat

+Display custom icon on SenseHat

+Define LED boards, as well as interact with them using buttons

+Picamera image capture

 A log to see which actions made by the user

 That is it for now!

 **Planned features -**

-SenseHAT custom images
+SenseHAT custom images - DONE!

-Buzzer interfacing
+Buzzer interfacing - To-do

-PiCamera interfacing
+PiCamera interfacing - DONE!

-LEDBoard functionality
+LEDBoard functionality - DONE!

-LEDBarGraph functionality
+LEDBarGraph functionality - Put on hold

-Full RGB LED functionality
+Full RGB LED functionality - Put on hold

+Put on hold indicates that the functionality may or may not be added, please request, if you want it to be added.

 **Interface images, for those interested**